carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 apparent that it could extend to larger application domains than just machine learning on dense tensors.

-The design and evolution of Linalg follows a *codegen-friendly* approach where the IR and the transformations evolve hand-in-hand.
+The design and evolution of Linalg follow a *codegen-friendly* approach where the IR and the transformations evolve hand-in-hand.
 The key idea is that op semantics *declare* and transport information that is traditionally obtained by compiler analyses.